Yannick H.,

 Real transformations take time.
 Not because the technology is complicated.
 But because people and organizations need time to adapt.

-A year for the first real successes is normal.
+One year for the first real successes is normal.
 Three years until the transformation is anchored in the culture is realistic.

 The 5 dimensions that really matter

-Okay, enough about failing.
+Okay, enough about failure.
 What works instead?

 1. Customer Experience